dec03/Cryptography-App/cryptography app/readme.txt

 Input_files:
-	Any files you would like to encrypt/hash, put them in this directory and the functions will search this folder to operate on them.
+	Any files you would like to encrypt/hash, put them in this directory and the functions will search this folder to operate on them depending on the method chosen.
+Not all of the encryption methods are able to operate on binary files (images) as I haven't programmed it yet, but every method will work with text files.

 Output_files: